 Gyms and personal trainers often try to blame you because it can reduce the amount they have to pay.

 If you have suffered at the hands of your personal trainer, you deserve to be compensated.
-Contact our personal injury lawyers for help filing a lawsuit today.
+Contact our personal injury attorneys for help filing a lawsuit today.
+We can consult about your legal issues over phone or video-conference during the COVID 19 pandemic.

 - Perez v.
 Van Groningen & Sons, Inc., 719 P.2d 676 (Cal.
 1986).